Terms & Conditions

 d) the additional charges (if any) which we are entitled to invoice you in accordance with these Terms and Conditions.

-Furthermore, the specifications of Third Party supplier’s products may change without notice or may cease to be available.
-In such case we will endeavour to deliver a similar replacement product, within the estimate provided.
-If we are unable to do so, we will notify you and seek to agree an alternative option.
+Furthermore, the specifications of Third-Party suppliers’ products may change without notice or may cease to be available.
+In such case, we will endeavour to deliver a similar replacement product, within the estimate provided.
+If we are unable to do so, we will notify you and seek to agree on an alternative option.

 a) where our staff are required to work outside normal business hours;

-c) where our Services are required for a longer period of time than that contemplated by our Proposal.
+d) where our Services are required for a longer period than that contemplated by our Proposal.

 5. Terms of Payment

-5.1 For all Services, unless otherwise agreed or specified by our Proposal, we will invoice 50% of the quoted Fee upon acceptance of our Proposal.
-The balance of our Fees, subject to relevant adjustments (if any), will be invoiced upon completion of the Service.
+5.1.
+Our Fees, subject to relevant adjustments (if any), will be invoiced upon completion of the service, or based on services delivered within the month if services are ongoing.
 All invoices (other than invoices for products sourced from Third Party suppliers) are due and payable within 30 days from the date of the invoice.

-6.1 Circumstances may arise that require you to cancel delivery of the Services before we have delivered or completed delivery of the Services.
+6.1.
+Circumstances may arise that require you to cancel or reschedule delivery of the Services before we have delivered or completed delivery of the Services.

-a) where your notice of cancellation is received by us 7 to 21 days before the scheduled date for the delivery of the Services: you will still pay us 50% of the Fees billable within the proposal; and
+b) where your notice of cancellation or reschedule is received by us 7 to 21 days before the scheduled date for the delivery of the Services: you will pay us 25% of the Fees billable within the proposal; or

-b) where your notice of cancellation is received less than 7 days before the scheduled date for delivery of the Services: you will be bound to pay us the full fee quoted and agreed as per the Proposal without any reduction.
+c) where your notice of cancellation or rescheduling is received less than 7 days to 48 hours before the scheduled date for delivery of the Services: you will be bound to pay us 50% of the Fee quoted and agreed upon as per the Proposal; or

-a) solicit or entice away any of our staff or contractors with whom you had contact in the course of the delivery of the Services; or
+a) solicit or entice away any of our staff or contractors with whom you had contact during the delivery of the Services; or

 b) interfere with the dealings between us and any staff or contractor (or attempt to do the same); or